Avec112/spring-boot-activemq-artemis-demo/README.md

 Go to Consumer terminal and start the Consumer application.
 It will start listening for new messages.
 ```
+> cd ./spring-boot-activemq-artemis-demo/consumer
-mvn spring-boot:run
+> mvn spring-boot:run
 ```
-Or you can start the application like this.
+*Or you can start the application like this.*

 But first package jar with dependencies.
 ```